carharv/trading-card-manager/README.md

+# Trading Card Manager

+This project is a simple CRUD app for managing a sports trading card collection.
+It has the ability to add, edit, and delete cards from your collection.
+This app uses a React front end, Express.JS backend, and PostgreSQL for the database.

+## Screenshots

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).